ndergal/cv/cv.md

 ### Profile {#profile}

-Software Engineer focused on "Human stack" as well as "Technical stacks".
+Software Engineer focused on the "Human stack" as well as the "Technical stacks".

 ------